Tasman Bridge disaster: Collision and collapse

-Frank Manley: "[Sylvia] said "The white line, the white line's gone.
+[Sylvia] said "The white line, the white line's gone.
 Stop!"
 I just hit the brakes and I said "I can't, I can't, I can't stop."
-And next thing we just hung off the gap...when I swung the door open, I could see, more or less, see the water...and I just swung meself towards the back of the car and grabbed the headrest like that to pull myself around.
-There's a big automatic transmission pan underneath [the car] – that's what it balanced on."
+And next thing we just hung off the gap ... when I swung the door open, I could see, more or less, see the water ... and I just swung meself towards the back of the car and grabbed the headrest like that to pull myself around.
+There's a big automatic transmission pan underneath [the car] – that's what it balanced on.